Efficient Neighbourhood Search in 3D Point Clouds Through Space-Filling Curves and Linear Octrees: Experimental configuration

 \section{Experimental configuration}

 The experiments were conducted on a system equipped with four Intel(R) Xeon(R) E5-4620 v4 processors (Broadwell architecture) running at 2.10 GHz.
 Each processor features 10 physical cores, for a total of 40, and supports 251 GiB of RAM.
 The software environment was managed under Alma Linux 8.6 (Sky Tiger) with Kernel 4.18.0.
-All code is written as a C++ library\footnote{ \faGithub \space \url{https://github.com/derivada/octrees-benchmark}} and was compiled using GCC 12.1.1, with the -O2 optimisation level enabled.
+Our linear \Octree implementation is available as a C++ library \footnote{ \faGithub \space \url{https://github.com/linear-octree/linear-octree}} and our benchmarking code can be found at \footnote{ \faGithub \space \url{https://github.com/linear-octree/linoctree-benchmark}}.
+Our code was compiled using GCC 12.1.1, with the -O2 optimisation level enabled.